-1. Signatory organisations will ensure that they respect and protect the human rights of people from vulnerable and marginalised groups and an appropriate focus is given to promoting these in their aid and development activities.
+1. Signatory organisations will ensure that they respect and protect the human rights of people from vulnerable and marginalised groups.
+An appropriate focus should be given to understanding the context and power dynamics when promoting human rights in aid and development activities.